 Know Where And When You Want To Go

-When you have an idea, visualize it and all its destinations in a map.
-This will be very important to establish a route and an itinerary.
+When you have an idea, visualize it and all its destinations on a map.
+This will be crucial to establishing a route and an itinerary.

 Take also into consideration the seasons of the year and “travel seasons”.
 Certain activities are more enjoyable during the summer while others are better during winter.
 Just like any seasonal destination, different seasons give a different feel of Europe.